Make Me Happier: Evoking Emotions Through Image Diffusion Models: Experiment

 \subsection{Baseline: Large Model Series}

 Emotion-evoked image generation involves three key steps: image understanding, instruction generation, and instruction-based image editing.
 To tackle these, we concatenate existing large language and vision models and introduce the baseline ``Large Model Series" (LMS).
-This includes BLIP \cite{li2022blip} for image captioning, followed by GPT-3 \cite{brown2020GPT3} for text instruction generation, and Ip2p for image editing based on the instructions.
+This includes GPT-4o \cite{hurst2024gpt} for image captioning, followed by GPT-o4 \cite{openai2025o4} for generating reasoning-based text instructions, and Ip2p for image editing based on the instructions.

 Figure \ref{fig:SP_LMS} shows the workflow of LMS.
-First, we employ BLIP to comprehend the source image, generating an image caption corresponding to the source image.
+First, we employ GPT-4o to comprehend the source image, generating an image caption corresponding to the source image.
 Subsequently, based on the generated caption, we utilize the sentence structure ``There is an image with [Image caption].
 To make me feel [Target Emotion], how to change the image?
-Give one instruction that starts with an action." to query GPT-3.
-Following this, GPT-3 generates an instruction to guide Ip2p in editing the source image, resulting in the final output.
+Give one instruction that starts with an action." to query GPT-o4.
+Following this, GPT-o4 generates an instruction to guide Ip2p in editing the source image, resulting in the final output.